Were on Bible Gateway

 Individual Coaching: Our Coaching team provides biblical counseling for individuals who need help with:

-turning away from sin and embracing the experience of divine forgiveness stimulating spiritual growth modeling Christian standards and attitudes improving interpersonal relationships.
+Turning away from sin and embracing the experience of divine forgiveness, stimulating spiritual growth, modeling Christian standards and attitudes, and improving interpersonal relationships.

 We aim to lead you toward biblical wisdom to instill a sense of responsibility, guide sound decision-making and expedite problem-solving in times of crisis.

 Youth Coaching: Our heart is for the youth to know Christ and His Word and to understand that His Word speaks to every situation they will ever encounter (1 Corinthians 10:13).